auth0-blog/jwt-as-api-keys/README.md

 # Use JWT as API keys sample

 This is a sample that shows how you can use JWTs as API Keys.
-You can read more about this in [this amazing article](https://auth0.com/blog/2014/12/02/using-json-web-tokens-as-api-keys/)
+You can read more about this in [this amazing article](https://auth0.com/blog/2014/12/02/using-json-web-tokens-as-api-keys/).

+## Explanation of this example

+I want to be able to call the API of MyApp.com.
+For that, first I must login to MyApp.com with my user credentials.
+Once I'm logged in, I can then create the API Key to MyApp.com which I can then use to call its API.

 ## Endpoints